 As we saw last week the structure of Organic Solar Cells is a bit different from the structure of Perovskite solar cells.
 The active layer is composed of two organic semiconductors, polymers or organic materials.
 The amorphous structure of the bulk polymers is often very stable when no stress is applied but thermal stress can modify the fine morphology of the active layer.

 On the one hand stability with OPV issue is chemical.
 It deals with the role of oxygen, of water and interactions with electrodes.
-I will not give the details of the degradation mechanisms in this article but the diffusion of oxygen and water degrade the polymers, that can be enhanced under light illumination: that is photooxydation and photochemistry.
+I will not give the details of the degradation mechanisms in this article but the diffusion of oxygen and water degrade the polymers, that can be enhanced under light illumination: that is photooxidation and photochemistry.

 The progress of findings

 This leads to the hypothesis that the interfaces play a major role in these observations.
 It might be due to diffusion of the species, but also to change of surface roughness.
-This two hypothesis have been proved possible in the Applied Physics Letter article with RBS measurements.
+This two hypothesis has been proved possible in the Applied Physics Letter article with RBS measurements.

 Here the second article is of astounding interest.
 The scientists decided to analyse the interfaces after having cut the samples.
 Fracture studies have been carried out from the cut.
 It’s very interesting to see such analysis being used in solar cells.
 The article brought together probe techniques and communities that do not usually meet up: mechanical analysis and organic electronics.

-Then the idea was to understand if the electrode dewetting will foster or not the delamination of the electrode under a thermal stress.
+Then the idea was to understand if the electrode dewetting will foster or not the delamination of the electrode under thermal stress.
 The fracture analysis correlates the resistance energy of the crack to the position where it appears, could it be in the bulk or at the interface.
 They showed that initially the crack spreads in the hole transport layer, and after thermal ageing, it does in the active layer of the solar cells.
-In fact the HTL/active layer interface becomes more resistant while, concomitantly the active layer becomes less resistant when thermally stressed.
+In fact, the HTL/active layer interface becomes more resistant while, concomitantly the active layer becomes less resistant when thermally stressed.